Could you tell us a bit about yourself and your work?

 My work can be purchased at Somerset House/ Rizzoli now, where my gift wrap, exercise books, greeting cards and other products are now available.
 My online store will be going live at the end of July.

 The Tiny Pencil QUICKFIRE QUIZ:

 What was the last film you saw in the cinema?

 What records or pieces of music are floating around in your head these days?
 Do you listen to anything while you’re working?

 I am a massive fan of Sigur Ros but when it comes to working I tend to listen to podcasts or TED Talks.
 I like learning new things and listening to peoples thoughts.

 What are the books on your bedside table?

 I don’t own a bedside table…

 Coffee, nicotine, or booze?

-Lara’s work appears in Issue 2.0 of Tiny Pencil, Monsters, Mammals & Mars!
+Robert’s work appears in Issue 2.0 of Tiny Pencil, the summerzine Monsters, Mammals & Mars!
 Available to buy here.